caddyserver/website/src/docs/markdown/caddyfile/options.md

 ##### `local_certs`
 Causes all certificates to be issued internally by default, rather than through a (public) ACME CA such as Let's Encrypt.
 This is useful in development environments.

+##### `skip_install_trust`
+Skips the attempts to install the local CA's root into the system trust store, as well as into Java and Mozilla Firefox trust stores.

 ##### `acme_ca`
 Specifies the URL to the ACME CA's directory.
 It is strongly recommended to set this to Let's Encrypt's [staging endpoint](https://letsencrypt.org/docs/staging-environment/) for testing or development.
 Default: ZeroSSL and Let's Encrypt's production endpoints.